wp-plugins/pj-jquery-ui-helper/readme.txt

 1. An example of a dialog using the shortcode \[pjjuh-dialog\].
 2. An example of tabs using the shortcode \[pjjuh-tab-group\] and \[pjjuh-tab\].
+3. An example of an accordion using the shortcode \[pjjuh-accordion\] and \[pjjuh-acc-section\].

+Examples of themes

-3. blue theme
+4. blue theme
-4. base theme
+5. base theme
-5. flick theme
+6. flick theme
-6. trontastic theme
+7. trontastic theme

 == Changelog ==

+= 1.0.5 =
+* Included accordion functionality

 = 1.0.4 =
 * Added 'trontastic' theme for darker websites